vimprakasholi/next.js/README.md

 ### Server components

 - All react components in Next.js are treated as server component.
-- These components can perform server side tasks like data fetching, files read, database data fetching, async tasks
+- These components can perform server side tasks like data fetching, files read, database data fetching, async tasks, metadata set
 - Can not use react hooks, events, user interaction

 ### Client components